boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 Because the framework is evented, there's API that offers easy [event and task scheduling](#event-task-scheduling), including timers etc'.
 Also, connection events can be rescheduled, allowing connections to behave like state-machines.

 The core library includes [Pub/Sub (publish / subscribe) services](pub-sub-services) which offer easy IPC (inter process communication) in a network friendly API.
 Pub/Sub services can be extended to synchronize with external databases such as Redis.

+## Required files

+The core IO library functions are declared at `fio.h` header and defined in the `fio.c` implementation file.
+The core IO library requires the `fio-stl.h` header.

+The headers should be well documented and the code is usually easy to read.
+I also do my best to keep this documentation up to date.

 ## Connection (Protocol) Management